 Anesthesiologists serve a central role in the operating room, making decisions to protect and regulate your critical life functions.
 They typically are the first to diagnose and treat any medical problems that may arise during surgery or the recovery period.

 The role of the anesthesiologist extends beyond the operating room.
-The anesthesiologist is responsible for the preoperative assessment of the patient, an evaluation process that carefully considers both the patient’s current state of health and the planned surgical procedure.
+The anesthesiologist is responsible for the preoperative assessment of the patient, an evaluation process that carefully considers the patient's current state of health and the planned surgical procedure.
 This evaluation allows anesthesiologists to make judgments about the safest anesthesia plan for each individual patient.
 The anesthesiologist also is responsible for the well-being of the patient postoperatively, while the patient emerges from the effects of anesthesia.
-They often are involved in the management of acute postoperative pain, as well as chronic and cancer pain; cardiac and respiratory resuscitation; blood transfusion therapies; and respiratory therapy.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.